isabella232/experience-manager-headless-adaptive-forms.en/help/faq.md

 You can use any framework, library, or language to render Headless Adaptive Forms and use our REST APIs to validate and submit the forms.
 Web SDK and React components provided out of the box are for your convenience.
 You can develop your own components and are not limited to use these.

-## Did Adobe release a new AEM Archetype for Headless Adaptive forms?
+## Did Adobe release a new AEM Archetype for Headless Adaptive Forms?

 You can use Archetype 37 with flag `includeFormsheadless` or later flag to create an AEM project with Headless Adaptive Forms functionality.

-## Do I require Forms as a Cloud Service sandbox to use Headless Adaptive forms?
+## Do I require Forms as a Cloud Service sandbox to use Headless Adaptive Forms?

 Headless Adaptive Forms are available only for Forms as a Cloud Service at this moment.
 You can set up a local development environment to create and test forms with an application or website on your machine before deploying or uploading the form to Cloud Service sandbox.

-## Do I need an archetype project to develop Headless Adaptive forms?
+## Do I need an archetype project to develop Headless Adaptive Forms?

 Archetype project makes it easier to create, store, and deploy a headless adaptive form on a Forms Cloud service environment.
 During the beta phase, it is required to deploy an Archetype 37 based project to get stared with creating a Headless Adaptive Forms on a Cloud Service environment.